 Experiential Learning K-12

-Experiential learning is not simply learning by doing - simply participating in a learning activity doesn't necessarily make is experiential.
-It is the process of:
+Experiential learning is not learning by doing - simply participating in a learning activity doesn't necessarily make it experiential.

 The Experiential Learning Cycle

 Experiential Learning is an approach to teaching that provides opportunities for students to co-construct their learning by:

 participating in rich experiences connected to a community outside of the classroom;

 reflecting on those experiences to create meaning and identify learning; and